Best Towed Vehicle Braking Systems for 2020

 First, and to describe systems in the most simple terms, there are two basic categories of supplemental braking systems:

-If you have a setup where you get a new toad (towed vehicle) every couple of years, but you don't have money pouring out of your pockets to keep buying new brake systems because you keep buying new cars (heh), a portable toad braking system may be best.
+Let's say you get a new toad (towed vehicle) every couple of years, but you don't have money pouring out of your pockets to keep buying new brake systems because you keep buying new cars (heh.

 - Vacuum Assist